angelxuanchang/nlp-class/project.md

 ### Project proposal (due on {{ site.hwdates[5].proposal }})

-For your project project please submit a PDF file that describes what problem you plan to work on, what data you will use, and the basic approach you plan to take.
+For your project proposal please submit a PDF file that describes what problem you plan to work on, what data you will use, and the basic approach you plan to take.

-The project project PDF should be 1-2 pages in the style of a conference (e.g. ACL/EMNLP) submission.
+The project proposal PDF should be 1-2 pages in the style of a conference (e.g. ACL/EMNLP) submission.
 Your project milestone and final report should use the same template.
 Links to acceptable templates are below:
 * [ACL style download](http://acl2020.org/downloads/acl2020-templates.zip)
 * [ACL style template Overleaf](https://www.overleaf.com/latex/templates/acl-2020-proceedings-template/zsrkcwjptpcd)
 * [EMNLP style download](https://2020.emnlp.org/files/emnlp2020-templates.zip)